harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazin Secrets of Bhagwad Gita.md

 ---

 #### The Book in 3 Sentences
-- The 3 tenets of Hinduism are perform karma without attachment to results, dissolve desire to dissipate ego, and
+- The 3 tenets of Hinduism are perform karma without attachment to results (Nishkama karma or selfless actions), dissolve desire to dissipate ego, and controlling senses.
+- Addresses concepts of what Hinduism says about women, homosexuality, heaven/hell, salvation, food, meditation, etc.
 #### Impressions
+- I find Hinduism to be extremely liberal religion the more I read about it.
+Lord Krishna says that Arjuna can accept or refuse anything and everything the Lord Krishna says and still call himself a Hindu.
+- Hinduism encourages everyone to ask questions withou

 #### How I Discovered It